gitHu6-newb/FoldingAtAltitude/README.md

 38. A couple blades down in the left panel, click on the "Cost Analysis" blade.

 39. About top-middle, open the date drop down and select "Custom date range" to pick your start day (or before it) to make sure you get your true cumulative total. [fig 20](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_cm.gif) <br>
 In that figure, the solid green is the cost already spent (true amount delayed about a day), and the light green is the projected cost.
 The Azure algorithm will need 7 days of steady history to make accurate projections, so any changes will take days to stabilize projections.
 My typical price for 1 NC6s_v2 P100 VM was $5.22 per day, and that would leave quite a bit of unused credits after 30 days, so spinning up a 2nd NC6s_v2 VM for 5 - 8 days solves that problem, depending on how much your second VM's price fluctuates.
+For 2021: with a V100 (NCs_v3) at $0.37/hr, 1 instance will last 3 weeks but will do more science than the 2xP100s put together.
 In any case, it might be a good idea to set up Budget Alerts to send yourself emails when you pass certain thresholds.
   -  Budgets (right underneath the Cost Analysis blade in the panel)
      - "+ Add" button near top
      - Reset period: I'd go with "Yearly" to avoid the costs resetting if you cross-over to a new month or new quarter